Misinformation: Terminology

 Scholars distinguish between misinformation, disinformation, and malinformation in terms of intent and effect.
 Misinformation is false or inaccurate information published without malicious intent, while disinformation is designed to mislead.

-Malinformation is correct information used in the wrong or harmful context, for instance, selectively publishing personal details to influence public opinion.
+Malinformation is true information intended to cause harm, such as selectively publicizing a politician's personal information to shape public opinion.

 Disinformation is created or spread by a person or organization actively attempting to deceive their audience.
 In addition to causing harm directly, disinformation can also cause indirect harm by undermining trust and obstructing the capacity to effectively communicate information with one another.
 Disinformation might consist of information that is partially or completely fabricated, taken out of context on purpose, exaggerated, or omits crucial details.
 Disinformation can appear in any medium including text, audio, and imagery.
 The distinction between mis- and dis-information can be muddy because the intent of someone sharing false information can be difficult to discern.

 Misinformation is information that was originally thought to be true but was later discovered not to be true, and often applies to emerging situations in which there is a lack of verifiable information or changing scientific understanding.
 For example, the scientific guidance around infant sleep positions has evolved over time, and these changes could be a source of confusion for new parents.
 Misinformation can also often be observed as news events are unfolding and questionable or unverified information fills information gaps.
 Even if later retracted, false information can continue to influence actions and memory.

 Rumors are unverified information not attributed to any particular source and may be either true or false.

 Definitions of these terms may vary between cultural contexts.